 - Mission Dossier Packet

 - Map of the World, 1942

-- Computer with internet capability to access Battle of the Atlantic Interactive

-- Projector

 - Speakers to listen to the Fireside Chat

 - Transcript and audio of Franklin D. Roosevelt's Fireside Chat, February 23, 1942

 Lesson Preparation

 - Make one copy of the Mission Dossier packet for each student.

 - Set up classroom technology, if necessary.

 - Test all online resources before class.